PhillipHoejbjerg/ClimateGraph/index.md

 {% include ZoomNetwork5.html %}

 The second network, 'High on Anti', looks like it could indicate an echo-chamber at first, as the larger node has a majority of red-colored nodes around it.
-As none of the linked nodes have any connection to each-other, however, the network more likely seems to resemble that of an *authority node and its hub*!
+As none of the linked nodes have any connection to each-other, however, the structure more likely seems to resemble that of an *authority node* and its *hub*!

 **Authorities and hubs**

 All our conclusions, however, heavily depend on whether we trust the decisions of our opinion classifier or not.
 And as such our conclusions would be more believable with a manually labeled opinion-dataset, however, this is simply not feasible when working with Big Data.